 from a different review of a different book about the conference:

-I’ve now taken a look at both Steil and Conway’s books.
-The Summit by Conway is a lot more fun and easy to read, and focuses more on the wild details – what he calls the “noises off” stuff – from the conference.
-The drunken songs, the parody newspaper about the “International Ballyhoo Fun,” the pleasure the delegates from wartorn countries took in huge plates of “chicken Maryland” and enormous bowls of ice cream, the South Africans chilling and playing golf once it was clear gold wouldn’t be replaced by silver, the results of the Soviet vs USA volleyball game (USSR won), that’s in Conway.
+I’ve taken a look at both Steil and Conway’s books.
+The Summit by Conway is more fun and easy to read, and focuses on the wild details – what he calls the “noises off” stuff – from the conference.
+The drunken songs, the parody newspaper about the “International Ballyhoo Fun,” the pleasure delegates from wartorn countries took in plates of “chicken Maryland” and bowls of ice cream, the South Africans playing golf once it was clear gold wouldn’t be replaced by silver, the results of the Soviet vs USA volleyball game (USSR won), that’s in Conway.

-The details of the conference are interesting, but in a way the outcome was inevitable.
-The US was more or less the last power standing as World War II wound down.
-The UK was tremendously in our debt (literally).
-What we ended up with was the system we more or less devised, that left the dollar as the default world currency.
+The details of the conference are interesting, but the outcome was inevitable.
+The US was the last power standing as World War II ended.
+The UK was in our debt (literally).
+What we ended up with was the system we devised: the dollar as default world currency.

 The true significance of the conference was noted by Keynes in a speech at the farewell dinner: